gibbok/myvar/website/content/cloudflare/understanding-cloudflare-headers-for-security-and-performance.md

 A strong defense layer to restrict what resources the browser can load.

 - **default-src 'self'** — Everything must come from your own domain unless otherwise allowed.
 - **script-src 'self' 'wasm-unsafe-eval' https://static.cloudflareinsights.com** — Scripts from your domain, WebAssembly compilation allowed, and Cloudflare Insights analytics.
 Note: `'wasm-unsafe-eval'` is only needed if you use WebAssembly-based tools like Pagefind for search functionality.
-If you don't use WebAssembly, remove it for better security.
+While safer than `'unsafe-eval'`, it still allows some eval-like behavior.
+Remove it if you don't use WebAssembly for better security.
 - **style-src 'self' https://fonts.googleapis.com** — Stylesheets from your domain and Google Fonts CSS.
 Note: Remove `https://fonts.googleapis.com` if you're not using Google Fonts.
 - **img-src 'self' data:** — Images from your site or embedded as data URIs.
 - **font-src 'self' data: https://fonts.gstatic.com** — Fonts from your domain, data URIs, or Google Fonts CDN.
 Note: Remove `https://fonts.gstatic.com` if you're not using Google Fonts.
 - **connect-src 'self' https://cloudflareinsights.com** — Network requests to your domain and Cloudflare analytics endpoints.
+Note: Both `static.cloudflareinsights.com` (for loading the script) and `cloudflareinsights.com` (for sending analytics data) are needed for Cloudflare Web Analytics.
 - **base-uri 'self'** — Prevents base tag hijacking attacks.
 - **form-action 'self'** — Forms can only submit to your own domain.
 - **frame-ancestors 'none'** — Prevents your site from being embedded in iframes (modern alternative to X-Frame-Options).
+- **object-src 'none'** — Blocks plugins like Flash and Java applets.
+- **upgrade-insecure-requests** — Automatically upgrades HTTP requests to HTTPS.

 ## Asset Caching for /css/\*